VGFXOpenGL

 • Light sources can be defined in the world to illuminate only a subtree of the scene graph

 by placing the light sources at desired positions in the tree.
-Running the application in the
+Running the application in

 "developer mode" enables a (WinAPI based) tree view window besides the main window